luketurner/animagic/README.md

 The config file is a YAML document containing a sequence of dictionaries.
 Each dictionary is an "entry" corresponding to an anime show.
-See the sample config for some (working) show configurations.
+See the sample config for some (working in the past) show configurations.

 #Format strings